How does it work?

-For example, our checks for whether you've: accidentally exposed your application's database to the internet; forgotten to apply security patches to your web server; or uploaded your code repository to your website root directory, will all get carried out just fine.
+As the name suggests, the license primarily works on the infrastructure level and checks for a wide variety of vulnerabilities.
+For example, if you've accidentally exposed your application's database to the internet; forgotten to apply security patches to your web server; or uploaded your code repository to your website root directory – the scanner should catch it.

-Rest assured that we're working on better ways to test these applications, but for now, regardless of whether your web applications are single-page or not, we recommend trying out a free trial (if you haven't already), you may still be surprised at what we will find!
+Regardless of whether your web applications are single-page or not – we’d recommend trying out a free trial (if you haven't already) – it may still surprise you to see what we find!